ritheshnayak/CipherPic/README.md

                 - Package Management : Manages dependencies like jimp and cli-alerts.
 - **Jimp** : Image processing library.
 - **cli-alerts** : For displaying alerts in the terminal.
 Informs if encryption successful or failed.

+### Key Changes:
+1. Added a new section titled **Installation Options**.
+2. Provided two clear options:
+   - **Option 1**: Download the installer for a straightforward installation process.
+   - **Option 2**: Download the code and run it manually for users who prefer working with the source code.
+3. Included detailed instructions for both options to ensure clarity and ease of use.

+This structure ensures that users of all technical backgrounds can choose the method that best suits their needs.